CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ---

+[^faceup]: The rules on Playing a New Site Card state: "If you wish to move a company to a site that is face down on the table, tell your opponent which site the company is moving to.
+If you wish to move a company to a site that is face up on the table (***because another company is also moving there***), tell your opponent the company is moving to a face up site."
+There appears to be a clerical error.
+A site card that is in play "because another company is also moving there" would be face down, not face up.
+A site card would be face up when a company is there and it is their current site.
+So they would not be "moving there."
+There appears to have been an issue with summarizing the rules for "Moving Companies to the Same Non-Darkhaven Site" from pages 60 and 61 of MELE.
+In MELE it is clear that player can "state that their new site card is already in play (the current site card for the non-moving company)" when they moving another company to that face up site to join the company already there (not "because another company is also moving there" as in the _Challenge Deck_ Rules Summary).
+[^Combining]" This rule was revised for _The Balrog_ Rules Summary: "Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same _non-Haven/non-Darkhaven_ site combine (companies at Havens/Darkhavens may combine if they wish)."
+[^detainment]: The rules on Detainment Attacks state: "Any Orc, Troll, Undead, or Man attack keyed to Shadow-land."
+This only applies to such attacks against _minion_ companies, not hero companies.
+This statement was revised in _The Balrog_ Rules Summary.
 [^endofturn]: The End-of-Turn Phase is missing in the _Challenge Deck_ Rules Summary.
 [^ringwraithfollowers]: The rules on Ringwraith Followers is missing in the _Challenge Deck_ Rules Summary.
 [^modecard]: The requirement that Ringwraith characters be in a "mode" to move to a non-Darkhaven site is missing in the _Challenge Deck_ Rules Summary.